Flank/flank-dashboard/metrics/web/docs/01_web_module_architecture.md

 ## Metrics Web Application domain layer
 > Explain what a `domain` layer is and what it consists of in terms of the Metrics Web Application.

-The domain layer is a part of the Metrics Application responsible for data processing and interaction with the `data` layer.
-The `domain` layer consists of `entities`, `use cases`, and `repository`.
+The `domain` layer is a part of the Metrics Web Application responsible for data processing and interaction with the `data` layer.
+This layer consists of `entities`, `use cases`, and `repository`.
 The domain layer contains the major part of the application functionality and business logic.

 > Explain what an `entity` is.